Opolje: Geography

-Gora, in a collective term, refers to both the Gorani-inhabited Gora (which greater part is in Kosovo, the rest in Albania and Macedonia), and its sub-region Opolje, which is inhabited by Albanians.
+Gora, in a collective term, refers to both the Gorani-inhabited Gora (which greater part is in Kosovo, the rest in Albania and Macedonia), and its sub-region Opojë, which is inhabited by Albanians.
 According to the Serbian Academy of Sciences and Arts (1955), Opolje had an area of ca. 108 km^{2}, while Gora had an area of ca. 500 km^{2}.
-Sheltered by high mountain ranges of strong and cold winds, Gora and Opolje does not have harsh winters.
-There is no natural border between Gora and Opolje, while the northern part of the town of Dragaš has been considered part of Opolje as well.
+Sheltered by high mountain ranges of strong and cold winds, Gora and Opolje do not have harsh winters.
+There is no natural border between Gora and Opojë, while the northern part of the town of Dragash has been considered part of Opojë as well.

 Opolje is one of the traditional župa (county) in the Šar Mountains massif in southern Kosovo, alongside Sredačka Župa, Sirinićka Župa, Gora and Prizrenski Podgor.
-In the west of Opolje is the region of Lumë, which extends in both Kosovo and Albania.
+In the west of Opolje is the region of Luma, which extends in both Kosovo and Albania.

 History

 Middle Ages

 The Serbian rulers King Stephen Uroš III (in 1326) and Emperor Stephen Dušan (in 1348, 1355) mentioned many of the Opolje and Gora villages in their charters, which shows that they existed before those dates.
 Opolje was a church estate of the Church of the Holy Theotokos in Prizren throughout the Middle Ages.

-The surrounding region possesses a good amount of Aromanian toponyms which Dumbrowski argues show the linguistic situation before Slavification.
+The surrounding region contains a large number of Aromanian toponyms, which Dumbrowski argues, reflect the linguistic situation before Slavification.